ameyaoka/Nand2tetris/README.md

 - memory elements can be built with flip-flop.
 - The act of remembering something is inherently time-dependant
 - In order to build chips that remember information we must build some standard means of representing progress of time

+**clock**
+- The passage of time is representated by master clock
+- The oscillator alternates between two phases 0-1,low-high.
+- Time between the two phases is called a  cycle .
+- The signal is continuously Broadcast to every sequential chip.

+**Flip-Flop**